What does my Schengen visa fee cover?

 - Unfortunately, all Schengen visa fees are generally non-refundable.
 This means that if your visa application is denied for whatever reason, or if you withdraw your application after you have already submitted payment, you will not receive a Schengen visa fee refund.
 The following are exceptions to this general rule:

-- If the consulate/embassy through which you applied decides it lacks competency to issue a decision on your visa.
+- If the consulate/embassy through which you applied decides it lacks the competency to issue a decision on your visa.

 - There was a problem with the collection of your requisite biometric data.